Pulse Research Fellowship and Mentorship

 • Ability to commit between 4-8 hours per week to the mentorship program.

-The fellowship and mentorship lasts approximately six months.
+The fellowship and mentorship last approximately six months and will comprise two cohorts, one starting in February and the second in June.
 Selected candidates/mentors can work remotely from anywhere in the world and are provided an appropriate stipend.

 If you have questions about the program or the application process, please email [email protected].